After Call for Help, Alumni and Family Members Respond with Hundreds of Jobs

 "I would love for Bowdoin students to have more access and connection to this field, as I think it's a wonderful fit for liberal arts students in many ways and a great pathway to a wide variety of careers," Whitcomb wrote.

-Last year was the first time Rose sent out his request to alumni, prompted again by the difficult job market.
+Last year was the first time Rose sent out his request to alumni and parents, prompted again by the difficult job market.
 With help from alumni, family members, and friends, Rose reported in his 2021 email that the Bowdoin Class of 2020 "is back on track, with 83 percent employed or in graduate school."